-With a State of Emergency in place, Newfoundlanders grabbed their shovels and their sense of humour and did more than persevere, they entertained the country
+With the State of Emergency in place, Newfoundlanders grabbed their shovels and their sense of humour and did more than persevere, they entertained the country

 There’s a very famous quote from Charles Dickens’ novel A Tale of two Cities that reads, ‘‘It was the best of times, it was the worst of times, it was the age of wisdom, it was the age of foolishness.’’